canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 }
 ```

 Voilà!
-That's what I learned after reinstalling the operating system of my computer and running some unit tests.
-I learned to always use a default culture on my parsing methods.
+That's what I learned after reinstalling my computer's operating system and running some unit tests.
+I learned to use a default culture in all of my parsing methods.
 If you change your computer locale, all your tests continue to pass?

 If you're new to unit testing, read [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}), [4 common mistakes when writing unit tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) and [4 test naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}).
 For more advanced tips on unit testing, check [How to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}).